jdlib/JDBX/UserGuide.md

 JDBC reports database errors as **checked** exceptions using `java.sql.SQLException` and derived classes.

-JDBX has a fundamental stance to favor unchecked exceptions and therefore introduces an own **unchecked** exception class `org.jdbx.JdbxException` which can be thrown by its operations.
+JDBX instead favors unchecked exceptions and introduces an own **unchecked** exception class `org.jdbx.JdbxException` which can be thrown by its operations.
 Especially any `SQLException` thrown by the underlying JDBC operations is wrapped into a `JdbxException` and reported as its exception cause.